Take A Drive To The Most Photographed Places In The World

 The heart of DisneyWorld in Florida is Cinderella’s Castle, replicated faithfully from the animated movie.
 The romantic building with its blue spires is truly an icon, and all of the Magic Kingdom’s 17 million visitors per year are grabbing shots of this fairytale come to life.

-DisneyWorld: the most photographed places in the world
+DisneyWorld: the most photographed places in the worldPixabay

 43. Pyramids of Giza, Cairo

-“So what”?—said no one ever about this tourist attraction that also happens to be one of the seven wonders of the ancient world.
+“So what?”—said no one ever about this tourist attraction that also happens to be one of the seven wonders of the ancient world.
 It’s a pretty spectacular sight, though Sphinx and the four pyramids that make up the ancient site in Giza are a bit of a walk—or ride, if you hire a camel.
 Make it easy on yourself—rent a camel.

-Egypt: the most photographed places in the world
+Egypt: the most photographed places in the worldImage by

 42. The Grand Canyon, Arizona

+Last year alone, the Grand Canyon was tagged on Instagram over two million times.
 The incredible vistas and deeply carved cliffs are a favorite for visitors and photographers, though most would say that their immense size is difficult to capture on film.
+This is one site where you really have to see it to believe it.

-Grand Canyon: the most photographed places in the world
+Grand Canyon: the most photographed places in the worldImage by

 41. Golden Gate Bridge, San Francisco